Lisa Wilkinson: Other

-In 2013, Wilkinson gave the Andrew Olle Memorial Lecture on the treatment of women in and by the media.
+In 2013, Wilkinson gave the Andrew Olle Media Lecture on the treatment of women in and by the media.
 She was the first female journalist to give the speech since Jana Wendt in 1997.

-In 2017, Wilkinson was remarked on by The Daily Mail for wearing on air a blouse she had worn four months before.
+In 2017, Wilkinson was remarked on by the Daily Mail for wearing on air a blouse she had worn four months before.
 Her cohost, Karl Stefanovic, had previously worn the same suit every day for a year without attracting notice.
 Wilkinson posted a tweet criticizing the sexism and wore the blouse on air the next day, sardonically writing "my greatest legacy to the annals of female news broadcasting history will likely be that I dared to wear the same outfit two days in a row on national TV".
 Other male and female Today Show hosts also wore the blouse on air in following days.

-In October 2021, Wilkinson was named a two-time finalist in the Walkley Awards for her ground-breaking interview with political staffer Brittany Higgins in which she alleged being raped on Federal Government Minister Linda Reynold's office couch in 2019.
+In October 2021, Wilkinson was for the second time named a finalist in the Walkley Awards, for her interview with political staffer Brittany Higgins in which she alleged being raped on Federal Government Minister Linda Reynold's office couch in 2019.
 That story led to a full cultural review by Federal Sex Discrimination Commissioner, Kate Jenkins, into the workplace treatment of women in Parliament House.

 Personal life

 Wilkinson married author, journalist and former rugby international Peter FitzSimons on 26 September 1992; they have two sons and one daughter.

 She published her autobiography in 2021: It Wasn't Meant to Be Like This, HarperCollins, ISBN 9781460704455, 496 pages.

+There was a second print run of the book.